-Why did Osho change the traditional order used for The Three Jewels?
-At first, I wondered if it was just a mistake that Sheela made when introducing us to them, but later I found discourses in which Osho referred to them in the order that was presented to us.
+Why did Osho change the traditional order used for the Three Jewels?
+At first, I wondered if it was just a mistake that Sheela had made when introducing us to them, but later I found discourses in which Osho referred to them in the order that was presented to us.

 Buddham Sharanam Gachchhami – I take refuge in the Awakened One

 Sangham Sharanam Gachchhami – I take refuge in the Community of the Awakened One